 Inference in LLMs is memory-bound \cite{patterson2004latency,shazeer2019fast}, leaving GPU computational resources underutilized.
 The principle behind the speculative sampling-based approach in enhancing generation speed lies in more effectively utilizing GPU computational resources.
 As the batch size increases, the available computational capacity of the GPU decreases, leading to a reduction in the acceleration effect.
 In this section, we present experimental results for scenarios where the batch size exceeds 1.
 As demonstrated in Table \ref{tab:bs}, the speedup ratio diminishes with increasing batch size.
 When using Vicuna 7B as the target LLM, the speedup ratio at bs=4 is higher than at bs=3.
 This is attributed to the fact that, during the verification phase of EAGLE, the target LLM processes multiple tokens in a single forward pass, and the processing at bs=4 is faster than at bs=3.
-In contrast, with vanilla auto-regressive decoding where the target LLM processes one token per forward pass, the speeds at bs=3 and bs=4 are nearly identical.
+In contrast, with vanilla autoregressive decoding where the target LLM processes one token per forward pass, the speeds at bs=3 and bs=4 are nearly identical.

 Although speculative sampling-based methods predominantly focus on latency, we also investigated EAGLE's throughput for batch size $>1$, another key metric for LLM systems.
-Compared to vanilla auto-regressive decoding, EAGLE requires roughly the same CUDA memory.
-For Vicuna 7B as the target LLM, operating under a memory constraint of a single RTX 3090 with 24G of CUDA memory, the maximum batch size (bs) for vanilla auto-regressive decoding and EAGLE are 8 and 7, respectively.
-In the case of LLaMA2-Chat 70B, constrained by 4 A100 (40G) GPUs totaling 160G of CUDA memory, the maximum bs for vanilla auto-regressive decoding and EAGLE are 5 and 4, respectively.
+Compared to vanilla autoregressive decoding, EAGLE requires slightly more CUDA memory.
+For Vicuna 7B as the target LLM, operating under a memory constraint of a single RTX 3090 with 24G of CUDA memory, the maximum batch size (bs) for vanilla autoregressive decoding and EAGLE are 8 and 7, respectively.
+In the case of LLaMA2-Chat 70B, constrained by 4 A100 (40G) GPUs totaling 160G of CUDA memory, the maximum bs for vanilla autoregressive decoding and EAGLE are 5 and 4, respectively.
 All evaluations were conducted at FP16 precision.
 We calculated the throughput for different bs and selected the maximum value.
-Both vanilla auto-regressive decoding and EAGLE achieve maximum throughput at their respective maximum bs.
+Both vanilla autoregressive decoding and EAGLE achieve maximum throughput at their respective maximum bs.
 Tree attention consumes more computational resources.
-At a batch of bs=7, the computational resources are less abundant, making the non-use of tree attention more advantageous.
+At bs=7, the computational resources are less abundant, making the non-use of tree attention more advantageous.
 As illustrated in Table \ref{tab:bs}, EAGLE achieves a 2x increase in throughput.